This is a partial transcript of "Special Report With Brit Hume," August 17, 2005, that has been edited for clarity.

-CHRIS WALLACE, GUEST HOST: Anti-war protestor Cindy Sheehan now finds herself leading a nationwide candlelight vigil tonight.
+CHRIS WALLACE, GUEST HOST: Anti-war protestor Cindy Sheehan (search) now finds herself leading a nationwide candlelight vigil tonight.
 At the same time, she’s all over the Internet and featured in her own antiwar television ad.
 Is her protest the start of a new movement or just the result of the annual August news drop?

 MICHAEL BARONE, SENIOR WRITER, U.S. NEWS & WORLD REPORT: Well, thank you.
 The book’s out and available now.

 WALLACE: Well, good.

 This started out just a few days ago as one woman by the side of the road and now has mushroomed into something much bigger.
 What do you make of the Cindy Sheehan phenomenon?

 BARONE: Well, partly, it’s an August phenomenon of somebody standing out there with a kind of appealing personal story.
 Her son was killed in the war.
 You have people like Elizabeth Edwards (search), the wife of 2004 vice presidential nominee John Edwards, saying President Bush won’t see her, he won’t listen to what she’s talking about.

 Of course, she’s overlooking the fact that President Bush (search) did meet with her in June 2004.
 And that, according to some of the comments that Cindy Sheehan made at that time, treated her sympathetically and appropriately.

 So I think this is something of a political negative for the president in the short term.
 You have a protestor outside his house.
 You have the press giving lavish coverage to this.